Tawfic-AB/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4- A C program that prints all the alphabet in lowercase except q and e, followed by a new line, using only the putchar function twice.

 5- A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line.

+6- A C program that prints all single digit numbers of base 10 starting from 0, followed by a new line, using only the putchar function twice.